-There are many female celebrities that have openly used Testosterone, not for physical performance, but for sexual and physiological health.
+Many female celebrities have openly used Testosterone, not for physical performance, but for sexual and physiological health.
 One of the most vocal celebrity proponents for Testosterone Replacement Therapy is Jane Fonda, who has been using Feminine Low-T treatments for years in her effort to maintain her sexual vitality—and she says it has worked!

-She explains that she started experiencing issues with desire around age seventy, and, after taking Testosterone Treatments specifically designed for women, her sexual health has rebounded in an explosive way.
-Because she distinctly feels that romance and pleasure are key aspects to a healthy, long, and happy life, Testosterone Therapy has allowed her sexual desire to meet the demands of her heart.
+She explains that she started experiencing issues with desire around age seventy, and, after taking Testosterone Treatments designed explicitly for women, her sexual health has rebounded explosively.
+Because she distinctly feels that romance and pleasure are vital aspects of a healthy, long, and happy life, Testosterone Therapy has allowed her sexual desire to meet the demands of her heart.

 Testosterone Treatments continue to be proven safe for men, and there is no evidence at this point showing that small, restorative doses of Testosterone cause any issues among women, either.
 Testosterone Therapy with Low-T Patches, Creams, and Gels is quickly becoming a medical norm for aging men, but both medical procedure and practice lag behind for women, which may be preventing many women from getting the Low-T Treatments to improve their health and wellness.

 For decades now, Estrogen Hormone Therapy with Progesterone has been popularly used to help patients, but the potential benefits of Hypogonadism Therapy for Women have not been sufficiently explored by academia and medical researchers.
-It’s becoming clearer as researchers finally turn their minds toward Testosterone for Women that Testosterone provides immense benefits for female patients that have went largely undiscovered through decades of Hormone Research.
-There is powerful evidence that diminishing Testosterone Levels leads directly to many issues long-associated with Estrogen Imbalance, such as diminishing strength, increased risk of osteoporosis, feelings of exhaustion, depression, loss of sex drive, and weight gain.
+It’s becoming more evident as researchers finally turn their minds toward Testosterone for Women that Testosterone provides immense benefits for female patients that have gone mostly undiscovered through decades of Hormone Research.
+There is compelling evidence that diminishing Testosterone Levels leads directly to many issues long-associated with Estrogen Imbalance, such as decreasing strength, increased risk of osteoporosis, feelings of exhaustion, depression, loss of sex drive, and weight gain.

 Dangers of Hormone Therapy for Women Vastly Overestimated in the Past